Planning a website redesign for your resort? Maybe consider this instead.

-I’m going to say something that may be too late for some of you but hopefully won’t be too late for all.
+I’m going to say something that may be too late for some of you but is probably something that needs to be said aloud more often.

 Here it is.